dboucken/dotfiles/README.md

 # Dotfiles

-Personal dotfiles repository including Vim, Tmux and Bash configuration files.
+Personal dotfiles repository including Neovim, Vim, Tmux and Bash configuration files.
 Only Vim 8 and newer is supported.